 Then comes a twist: The alignment of the setup is such that interferometer 1's right path, which would normally be recombined with its corresponding left path, is instead recombined with interferometer 2's right path.
 And the interferometers' left paths are recombined as well.
 When recombined, the various quantum states interfere with one another.
 Then the two outputs from each interferometer encounter a series of beam splitters and detectors.
 These beam splitters are designed to make photons with one type of polarization go one way and the rest go the other way.
 (Polarization describes the orientation of a photon's vibrating electric and magnetic fields.)
 The postselection involves choosing only those photons that cause a particular set of six detectors to click simultaneously.
 All other photons are discarded.

-According to Pati and Das, if one were to calculate weak values for the position and polarization of each pair of photons in the postselected ensemble, then the weak values would show that photon 1 went through the left arm of interferometer 1, whereas its polarization appeared in the left arm of interferometer 2.
+According to Pati and Das, if one were to calculate weak values for the position and polarization of each pair of photons in the postselected ensemble, then the weak values would show that photon 1 went through the left arm of interferometer 1, whereas its polarization would appear in the left arm of interferometer 2.
 Similarly, photon 2 would appear in the right arm of interferometer 2, whereas its polarization would show up in the right arm of interferometer 1.
 At least, that is how the researchers interpret the weak values.

 This interpretation of the thought experiment suggests that after the particles and their properties are decoupled, and their paths are recombined and finally subjected to strong measurements, photon 1 ends up with the polarization of photon 2, and vice versa.
 The cats and their grins are first separated, and then the cats exchange grins.
-Also, the photons, despite being separated from their initial properties, all end up in one massive entangled state—meaning that they can only be described by a single global quantum state.
+Also, the photons, despite being separated from their initial properties, all end up in one massive entangled state—meaning that they can be described only by a single global quantum state.

 “It doesn't surprise me,” says Tollaksen, who is used to the seeming paradoxes thrown up by weak measurements.
 But “it's very good work.”

-A Disagreement over Details
+A Disagreement Over Details

 Experimentalist Aephraim Steinberg of the University of Toronto is also not surprised but for different reasons.
 He points out that an interaction between particles results in those particles getting entangled (as happens in Pati and Das's thought experiment), and this entanglement can lead to the particles swapping properties.
 Such swapping is the basis of a so-called SWAP gate, a well-studied operation used in quantum computing, Steinberg says.
 “It would indeed be interesting if they could swap their polarizations without ever interacting,” he adds.

-But Steinberg is more surprised, even concerned, by the new experiment’s design.
+But Steinberg is more surprised, even concerned, by the new experiment's design.
 “It relies on two photons traversing a set of interferometers and then causing six different detectors to fire simultaneously.
 This is, of course, impossible,” he says.
-“The authors seem to be imagining one detector sensitive to where a photon is, while another detector (at another location) could simultaneously measure the photon’s polarization.
-In this sense, they seem to be trying to “build in” the separation of the photon’s different properties from the start rather than devising an experiment to reveal it.”
+“The authors seem to be imagining one detector sensitive to where a photon is while another detector (at another location) could simultaneously measure the photon's polarization.
+In this sense, they seem to be trying to ‘build in' the separation of the photon's different properties from the start rather than devising an experiment to reveal it.”

 Tollaksen also says that having six detectors firing simultaneously with only two photons is simply not possible.
 But he thinks Pati and Das's conceptual idea is sound.
 “As far as I can tell, it seems to me that even the requirement of all six [detectors] could be boiled back down to two with the right optics and still produce the right postselection,” he says.
 “If so, the fundamental swapping idea they are playing with might be salvageable.”